 It is not suggested that those of different religions, philosophies or faiths or none (Muslim, Hindu, Buddhist, Taoist, Sheikhs, Shintoists, Confucians, atheists or agnostics etc) are unable to agree with these ideas in the 10 Commandments.
 The issue should be whether they accept this heritage as part of Western civilisation which equally assumes that this heritage is defended by politicians despite allegations of racism, intolerance, islamophobia etc

 Some Western democracies such as France or the USA are constitutionally secular meaning there is no official state religion and secularism indeed developed from a principle that all citizens should be treated equally whatever their beliefs.
 However, many European countries have an official state religion of Christianity and still accept religious freedom as in England, Malta, Denmark, Italy, Iceland, Greece, Poland, Norway or Hungary.
 In practice, Western democracies with an official religion mean little more than the Head of State follows that religion and perhaps it is taught in public schools, but with the possibility for those from other religions to opt-out.
 Public holidays often follow Christian festivals, but they also do in secular France and the USA.
-Christianity no longer dominates daily life in much of Europe although it does in parts of the USA and Latin-America; everywhere in the West, heritage and traditions exist and it influences social behaviour more than realised.
+Christianity no longer dominates daily life in much of Europe although it does in parts of the USA and Latin-America; Christian heritage and traditions exist and it influences social behaviour more than realised.
 (More people attend church services than go to football matches.)
-Public buildings such as courts and schools might have symbols like a crucifix and Sunday commercial activity is often limited.
+Public buildings such as courts and schools might have symbols like a crucifix and Sunday commercial activity is limited.
 Christian influence on politics has declined, but not disappeared with European political parties describing themselves as Christian-Democrat or similar even though they attract non-Christian voters.

 2) Greek philosophy